Developer

 What are rolling releases?

-Rolling releases decouple permissions (scopes, egress, and remotes) from app code versions.
+Rolling releases decouple permissions (scopes and egress) from app code versions.
 This means you can deploy new code without waiting for admin approval of new permissions.

-Currently, when permissions change, the app remains on the old version of the code for all existing installations, and admins are sometimes slow to update the apps, causing version fragmentation.
+Currently, when permissions change, the app remains on the old version of the code for all existing installations, and admins are often slow to update the apps, causing version fragmentation.

 With rolling releases, when you deploy a new version with permission changes: